From refugee to artisan

-Safaa is the twenty-eight-year-old mother of two little boys, aged three and one, both of whom were born in Shatila camp.
-Safaa was about to start the third year of her law degree at the university of Aleppo when the conflict forced her and her husband – who was a fellow law student – to flee the country.
-She felt isolated and bored in Shatila until she learned to knit, embroider and crochet from Malak, TKS’s field manager, which has helped her to pay the rent, meet new people, and gives her a reason to leave the house and get through the day.
-Nevertheless, she hopes to complete her law degree one day and become a lawyer as planned, coming from a family of educated professionals (and the bar being set high by her brothers, one being a doctor and the other an engineer).
+Safaa lives in Shatila camp with her husband and two little boys, aged three and one, both of whom were born in the camp.
+Safaa, now 28, was about to start the third year of her law degree at the University of Aleppo when the conflict forced her and her husband – who was a fellow law student – to flee the country.
+She felt isolated and bored in Shatila until she learned to knit, embroider and crochet from Malak, Tight Knit Syria’s collective co-founder (you can read about her on our team page).
+It has helped her pay rent, meet new people, and gives her a reason to leave the house and get through the day.
+She hopes to complete her law degree one day and become a lawyer as planned, especially since she comes from a family of high achievers (her two brothers are a doctor and an engineer).
 She speaks to her parents on the telephone as often as possible, when the electricity supply in Aleppo allows it.